 My parrots love eating any kind of fruit or juice, nuts or seeds, but aren’t interested in any other kind of food I think is good for them.
 How can I change this?

 This article is written with the understanding that you are providing a high quality formulated parrot pellet to your bird.
 Seed diets are ok but many nutrients are lost from “vitamin fortified” seed diets when the hull of the seed (where the vitamin fortification is applied) is discarded by the bird.
-We advocate a multi vitamin supplement to insure optimal nutrition with an all seed diet.
+We advocate a multi-vitamin supplement to ensure optimal nutrition with a seed diet.

 A few important notes on feeding your parrot:

 If you won’t eat it, don’t serve it to your parrot.
 When your parrot’s dish is dirty, run it through the dishwasher, just like your own dishes, after every serving.
 If fresh food has been sitting out for more than an hour, throw it away.
 Don’t invite toxic bacterial problems into your parrot’s environment.

 Everything in moderation: We’ll cover meats, dairy, grains, legumes, carbs, fruit, and all-important veggies.
 A well-balanced diet is essential and fun!
 Also included is a list of the foods to never feed your parrot, plus a muffin recipe to share with your parrot.

 Think of fruits as treats, like sunflower seeds, not as food.